liamli99/JavaScript/JavaScript.md

 5. If the tag is `<input>`, then there is only one tag since there is no `</input>`, we can use `document.querySelector('input').value` to get the input value, its type is String!
 We can use `Number(...)` to convert a string to a number and `String(...)` to convert a number to a string!

-**The document object represents the webpage, while the window object represents the whole browser!** e.g. window.document, window.console, window.alert, but we don't have to type 'window.'!
+**The document object represents the web page, while the window object represents the whole browser!** e.g. window.document, window.console, window.alert, but we don't have to type 'window.'!

 ## CSS + JavaScript
 The above DOM tells us how to change the HTML using JavaScript, but how to change the CSS?

-(1) Create a new CSS style **below** the old CSS style, only include the property-value that you want to overwrite the old CSS style!
+1. Create a new CSS style **below** the old CSS style, only include the property-value that you want to overwrite the old CSS style!

-(2) Check if an element contains the new CSS style: `.classList.contains('newClassName')`, e.g. `document.querySelector('button').classList.contains('newClassName')`
+2. Check if an element contains the new CSS style: `.classList.contains('newClassName')`, e.g. `document.querySelector('button').classList.contains('newClassName')`

-(3) Add the new CSS style: `.classList.add('newClassName')`, the element has a new CSS style which overwrites the old CSS style!
+3. Add the new CSS style: `.classList.add('newClassName')`, the element has a new CSS style which overwrites the old CSS style!
 Note that adding duplicate class will only result in one class since 'add' doesn't allow duplication!

-(4) Remove the new CSS style: `.classList.remove('newClassName')`, the element returns to the old CSS style!
+4. Remove the new CSS style: `.classList.remove('newClassName')`, the element returns to the old CSS style!
 Note that if we want to remove a class, we don't have to first check if this class exists and then remove it!
 Because 'remove' removes a class if it exists and does nothing if it doesn't exist!